vircadia/vircadia-native-core/INSTALLER.md

 #### Code Signing (optional)

-For code signing to work, you will need to set the `HF_PFX_FILE` and `HF_PFX_PASSPHRASE` environment variables to be present during CMake runtime and globally as we proceed to package the installer.
+For code signing to work, you will need to set the `VIRCADIA_PFX_FILE` and `VIRCADIA_PFX_PASSPHRASE` environment variables to be present during CMake runtime and globally as we proceed to package the installer.

 #### Creating the Installer